Vanilla-OS/.github/IMAGE_DEVELOP_BRANCHING_STRATEGY.md

 #### Merging Rules

-You should not do a direct merge from `vision` to `main`, and neither bring changes from `dev` into `vision`.
+You should not do a direct merge from `vision` to `dev`.
 This means that functionality developed on `vision` should be ported to `dev` instead of being merged directly.

 ### Dev

-The `dev` branch is where active development happens, this includes work that is considered for the next stable release.
+The `dev` branch is the default branch.
+It's also where active development happens, this includes work that is considered for the next stable release.
 Features and fixes are done, tested, prepared and put into this branch to be released as stable.

 #### Merging Rules

-Changes from `dev` should never be directly forwarded to `vision`.
-Features and fixes from `dev` shall always be merged to `main`, never ported.
+Changes from `dev` should not be merged into `vision`.
+Instead, `vision` is rebased on top of `dev` whenever sensible.

+## Versioning

-### Main
+### Git Tags

-The `main` branch contains code that is considered stable.
-Only tested and verified features and fixes are merged here.
+When the `dev` branch is tested to be stable, a release is performed.
+This means a git tag in semver format (e.g. "v2.1.3") is added to the tested commit and pushed.

-#### Merging Rules
+#### Images

-Never merge directly from vision into `main`.
-Only features and fixes in `dev` have to be merged to `main`.
-Direct commits to `main` are strictly forbidden.
-All changes must come from merging `dev`.
+The images from the latest tags in `dev` and `vision` get the `:dev` and `:vision` image tags respectively.
+An image created from a release git tag gets the `:main`, `:<version>` (e.g. "2.1.3") and `:latest` image tags.

 ## FAQ